MartinCowey/fishing_project/TESTING.md

 ![WAVE Web Accessibility Evaluation Tools](documentation/testing/06_wave.png)

 The WAVE report inspected various areas of the site.
-I cleaned up a few issues due to use of Heading tags, redundant links or not having labels, however the whole site is now inspected:
+I cleaned up a few issues due to use of Heading tags, redundant links or not having labels, however the whole site is now inspected.

+One thing to note was a 'redundant' link for the 'home' and the 'logo', I removed the home button from the navbar to just have the logo due to it's recommendation but feel it would be a good to have the 'home' for viewing the site and seeing a more obvious indication.

 | Feature | Errors | Contrast Errors | Alerts |
 | ---- | ---- | ------- | ------ |